 Multi-tasking is one of the core drivers of feeling overwhelmed with work and the stress that comes from the overwhelm.

 Jumping between projects, often giving up one to start another one and never finishing the first one.

 There is often a mindset of keep doing more and more rather than doing just one thing really well.

-Wouldn’t it feel better to focus on just one thing rather than having 8 or 10 things floating through your mind?
+When you’e feeling overwhelmed at work, wouldn’t it feel better to focus on just one thing rather than having 8 or 10 things floating through your mind?

 Do just one thing.
 Complete it and then move onto the next project or task.

 5. Don’t Let Small Stuff Create Feelings of Overwhelm

 I hear many people talk about how busy they are, how overwhelmed at work they are.
 But often, they’re just taking passive action.